facundo-centeno/prop-filter-cli/README.md

 ## Execute

-Run the command with desired filters:
+Still in `app/` run the command with the desired filters

 Some examples:
 ```sh